eliocamp/reproducibility-with-r/content/materials/day1/03-rmarkdown/index.markdown

 Similarly to LaTeX, you’ll need a .bib file with all the references you want to include in the document.
 While we don’t have time to explore tools to create and manage this type of file, we recommend you to explore [Zotero](https://www.zotero.org/) (open source) or [Mendeley](https://www.mendeley.com/).

-Provided you have the `references.bib` file in your project, you need to include that in the yaml of the file:
+Provided you have the `references.bib` file in your project (you can try it with [this example](/references.bib)), you need to include that in the yaml of the file:

 ``` yaml
 ---